PESWIN10 - 432 Hz Converter

 Select a file and target frequency to begin.

-How to Convert Audio to 432 Hz
+Instructions: Convert Audio to 432 Hz

 1. Select the audio file you want to process.